Know Your

 What it tells you:

 The force of your blood against artery walls.
+Over time, high blood pressure quietly damages blood vessels—even when you feel fine.
 High blood pressure (hypertension) increases risk for heart disease, stroke, kidney disease, and erectile dysfunction.

 Why it matters: